alannadevgen/movie-quizz/README.md

 ### Application launch

-The following instruction build the project and runs it in daemon mode.
+The following instruction build the project and run it in daemon mode.

 ```bash
 docker-compose up --d --build